daquioag/elixir-proxy-chat/README.md

 2. Clone the repository using the following command: git pull https://github.com/daquioag/elixir-proxy-chat.git

-Alternatively, you can download the ZIP folder from the following location: Elixir Proxy Chat ZIP Folder.
+Alternatively, you can download the ZIP folder from the following location: [Elixir Proxy Chat ZIP Folder](https://github.com/daquioag/elixir-proxy-chat/blob/main/elixir-proxy-chat.zip)

 3. To fully test this application, you will need three terminal tabs.
 4. In the first tab, navigate to the 'Chat' directory and run the following command based on